 My partner and I spent a wonderful month here, soaking up the sun, exploring the coastline, and embracing the city’s cat culture.
 Fethiye was my first taste of travel in Turkey and, honestly, it was a blast!

 We originally planned on staying for two weeks, but in the end, we felt the need to extend our stay.
 After all, the food was delicious, the people were friendly, and there were enough sights to keep us busy for our whole trip.
-That’s quite an easy task with so many amazing things to do in Fethiye!

-This article is a short catalog of my experiences, the best places to visit, day trip options, and what part of town to stay in.
-Here is my handpicked guide to Fethiye, Turkey.
+This article is a short catalog of my experiences.
+Included are some of the best things to do in Fethiye, wonderful day trip options, and what part of town you should stay in.

 VISIT THE AMYNTAS ROCK TOMBS